 Ever since the dawn of the internet and AOL was da bomb (You’ve Got Mail!), I’ve been fascinated with the potential for making lots of money online.
-When Ebay was just a baby, I joined as a teenager and realized that I could make my wardrobe pay for itself and get a new one each season for FREE if I chose wisely.
-I would peruse the local thrift stores, only buy the name brands, wear the items for several months and then list them on Ebay.
+When eBay was just a baby, I joined as a teenager and realized that I could make my wardrobe pay for itself and get a new one each season for FREE if I chose wisely.
+I would peruse the local thrift stores, only purchase the name brands, wear the items for several months and then make money with eBay.

 For example, this past week I made a list of things I needed to get a deal on.
-Black wedges for moi, hawaiian accessories for my girls and husband for an upcoming luau party, a wax tart melter (for my splurge at Yankee Candle in Williamsburg) and new bakeware because my cheap stuff is now junk.
+Black wedges for me, Hawaiian accessories for my girls and husband for an upcoming luau party, a wax tart melter (for my splurge at Yankee Candle in Williamsburg) and new bakeware because my cheap stuff is now junk.

 I ran to Walmart for my typical non-Aldi items and competed an Easyshift for $6.00 while I was there.

 *An Easyshift is an assignment that pays you to double check on store displays and take a few pictures to confirm compliance.
 Covert investigation – multitasking – getting paid while I’m shopping there anyway – totally up my ally. *